odioski/RADICO/README.md

       snap install bash-language-server --classic

-Fish (CMD/Shell) - With Fish, if good enough or knowledgeable enough, you can skip the forementioned and possibly speed up or shorten your dev time.
-This is due to intellisense like features (highly developed) available within the Fish shell.
+Fish (CMD|CLI/Shell) - With Fish, if good enough or knowledgeable enough, you can skip the forementioned and possibly speed up or shorten your dev time.
+This is due to intellisense like features (highly developed) made available within the Fish shell.

       apt install fish